High Street, St Albans, AL3 4EL

 A Symbol of Civic Pride

 The Clock Tower is a rare example of a medieval belfry.
-The people of St Albans built the tower sometime between 1403 and 1412 as a symbol of their resistance against the power of the abbot of St Albans.
+The people of St Albans built the tower around 1405 as a symbol of their resistance against the power of the abbot of St Albans.

 Today, the tower still stands face to face with the abbey's tower and provides fantastic views across the medieval town and far into the Hertfordshire countryside.

-The Clock Tower is generally open from Easter (Good Friday) to the end of September, every Saturday and Sunday, between approximately 10.30am and 5pm.
+The Clock Tower is generally open from Easter (Good Friday) to the end of September, every Saturday and Sunday and Bank Holiday, between approximately 10.30am and 5pm.
 Last admission 4.45pm.

 It is also sometimes open on other special occasions like Heritage Open Days (September), the Food & Drink Festival (September) and the Christmas Lights switch-on (December).